Ameba-AIoT/ameba-rtos-pro2-doc/source/application_note/01_BUILD.rst

 ..
 Caution :: If your PATH contains space characters, remember to use "\\" to escape

-.. note :: For the first time adding the CMake PATH, after adding the PATH, you need to re-open the msys2_shell and check by:
+.. note :: For the first time adding the CMake PATH, after adding the PATH, you need to re-open the msys2_shell and check the version by:

 .. code-block:: bash